 London Higher (not specified)

-- Chief Executive Officer: Jane Glanville
+- Chief Executive Officer: Diana Beech

 - Members: Birkbeck, Brunel, City, Conservatoire for Dance and Drama, Goldsmiths, Guildhall School of Music and Drama, King’s College London, Kingston, London Metropolitan University, LSE, London School of Hygiene & Tropical Medicine, London South Bank, Middlesex, Queen Mary, Ravensbourne University London, Rose Bruford College of Theatre & Performance, Royal Academy of Music, Royal College of Art, Royal Holloway, Royal Veterinary College, SOAS, St George’s, St Mary’s University, Twickenham, The Courtauld Institute of Art, The Institute of Cancer Research, The Royal Central School of Speech & Drama, Trinity Laban Conservatoire of Music & Dance, UCL, University of East London, Greenwich, University of London, Roehampton

 University of West London, Westminster

 - Rationale: ‘We are the place where universities and higher education colleges come together to identify the opportunities and address the challenges of working in London.’